-When interacting I will create an environment that is conducive to open interchange of ideas and feelings.
+When interacting, I will create an environment that is conducive to open interchange of ideas and feelings.
 I will use a Win/Win attitude and empathic communication.
-When discussing or debating controversial issues, I will remain calm, listen and not interrupt, respond softly, respond logically and control my emotions; particularly when faced with others that are upset or offensive.
-Except when required as part of a role (parent, supervisor, etc) I will always relate about others in a positive and amiable manner; when required to provide input of a negative nature, I will be factual and avoid judgment.
+When discussing or debating controversial issues, I will remain calm, listen, not interrupt, and respond softly and logically.
+I will control my emotions; particularly when faced with others that are upset or offensive.
+Except when required as part of a role (parent, supervisor, etc,) I will always relate about others in a positive and amiable manner; when required to provide input of a negative nature, I will be factual and avoid judgment.
 I will be concerned and show respect for all species and the environment.
 To accomplish all that is possible, I must always tell myself, and face, the truth.

 P. Arthur Stuart /Nov 92 /Rev 11 - June 2009

-These pages are small compilation, of those things I've been exposed to, that I've been able to learn from and documented, mostly in the rough.
+These pages are a small compilation, of those things I've been exposed to, that I've been able to learn from and documented, mostly in the rough.
 So, if you revisit here from time-to-time, you'll see rough edges smoothed and you'll see these pages grow, both in size and number as I review my materials and/or when I get motivated or pissed-off by some new events.
-I was told that some of my writings were verbose, that's a crime -- being verbose, so I will us KISS to the best of my ability.
+I was told that some of my writings were verbose, that's a crime—being verbose, so I will use KISS to the best of my ability.
 KISS: Keep it simple system or keep it simple stupid.
-I believe that I'm an average person, therefore, since most of world is average, there is a strong probability that lots of you out there may share my views, or perhaps you are vehemently opposed to them.
+I believe that I'm an average person, therefore, since most of the world is average, there is a strong probability that lots of you out there may share my views, or perhaps, you are vehemently opposed to them.
 In either case I hope they'll give you something to think about.

-I was once told, "It's easier to carry a load with your mind then with your back."
-I would now add to that saying, "if you can find or observe someone else that carried the load – examine what they did and learned, and let that be your guide."
-Bottom line, if you can learn from someone else's experience and their findings, you can save yourself a lot of time and eliminate a lot of pain, grief and frustration.
-I know there are some things that you must do and experience first hand, like sex or the taste of foods.
-The experiences of others can help in some ways to prepare us for those things that we need to experience first hand.
+I was once told, "It's easier to carry a load with your mind than with your back."
+I would now add to that saying, "if you can find or observe someone else that carried the load—examine what they did and learned, and let that be your guide."
+Bottom line, if you can learn from someone else's experience and their findings, you can save yourself a lot of time and eliminate a lot of pain, grief, and frustration.
+I know there are some things that you must do and experience firsthand, like sex or the taste of foods.
+The experiences of others can help in some ways to prepare us for those things that we need to experience firsthand.
 Parenting is an excellent example, as is sports.
-However, there are many things that are worth avoiding, things that can be learned from the experience of others.
+However, there are many things that are worth avoiding, things that can be learned from the experiences of others.
 Like getting arrested or a speeding ticket.

 Some people I've dealt with would have found it hard to believe that I had any skills, let alone the ability to observe and analyze.
 I discovered this purely by accident when I prepared a comprehensive report.
 My supervisor said, "I didn't think you could do such an in-depth analysis like this."
 I asked why he thought that.
 He told me that I was always quick to reach conclusions and make decisions.

 My point, in this case, is that quick conclusions and decisions may not be related to one's observational or analytical skills.
 Ah, ha!
 I observed a behavioral trait.
-I thought about past interactions I've had and those I've observed between others and concluded that people (most of them) form a basis for action on very limited information; this should be very obvious to all.
-Part of a persons mental process is considering past similar experiences, making a whole bunch of assumptions and integrating them with their personal biases: sadly, it's all done subconsciously.
+I thought about past interactions I've had, those I've observed between others, and concluded that people (most of them) form a basis for action on very limited information; this should be very obvious to all.
+Part of a person's mental process is considering past similar experiences, making a whole bunch of assumptions, and integrating them with their personal biases: sadly, it's all done subconsciously.
 Rarely will they give any real thought to their conclusion.
 Unfortunately, they often make decisions that affect our lives and careers based on their limited knowledge and data.
-People that really care about others discuss their perceptions with the person concerned.
+People that really care about others, discuss their perceptions with the person concerned.

 From the interaction with my supervisor, I also observed that people will project their behavioral traits – usually the bad ones – on to others.
 It is obvious that my supervisor made a quick decision, the kind that he had accused me of, with limit analysis or even thought.
 I could provide a long list of other hasty decisions he made, but I don't think it's necessary.

-While I have political and religious views and I don't get overly concerned about what other people's views on these topics are, there are just to many extremist in these areas to talk about anything specifically related to the religious or political belief.
+While I have political and religious views, I don't get overly concerned about what other people's views on these topics are, there are just too many extremists in these areas to talk about anything specifically related to the religious or political belief.
 Also, it appears to me that very few of these people are open to the views of others, even when it is supported by scientific or documented facts.
-(Yes, I know scientific facts and documented events can be argued with but let's not go there.)
-In these areas there is no average, and the opinions are so varied, with much of it is based on strong-unyielding personal beliefs, that even if concrete evidence were available to these people it could not convince them of anything different; these people believe there is a worldwide conspiracy against them.
-I will however, present my views on those members -- religious or political -- that use their positions to abuse others or rip us off.
+Yes, I know scientific facts and documented events can be argued with but let's not go there.
+In these areas there is no average, and the opinions are so varied, with much of it based solely on strong-unyielding personal beliefs, that even if concrete evidence were available to these people, it could not convince them of anything different; these people believe there is a worldwide conspiracy against them.
+I will however, present my views on those members—religious or political—that use their positions to abuse others or rip us off.
 I also will express my views on bigotry and hypocrisy.
 For example: there have been cases where a religious leader has molested children and even adults.
 It is not the fault of the religion.
-In these cases I will put forth my views about the people that use religious, politics and other positions of trust, when they (as it appears to me) abuse their position or fail to do what's right/competent.
-Oop's, it's funny, it occurs to me that using "politics" and "trust" in the same sentence is an oxymoron.
+In these cases, I will put forth my views about the people that use religious, political, and other positions of trust, when they (as it appears to me) abuse their position or fail to do what's right/competent.
+Oop's, it's funny, it occurs to me that using "political" and "trust" in the same sentence is an oxymoron.

-Please note at the bottom each page is a date.
+Please note at the either the top or bottom of each page is a date.
 I will adjust this date as I make major changes.

 If you want to give me feedback, click on the Feedback Icon at the end of each page.
-It will bring to a page, where you can send me your comments -- be they general or page specific.
-On my BCI pages, I've provided a means for feedback specifically related to this topic and/or to submit as story.
+It will bring you to a page, where you can send me your comments—be they general or page specific.
+On my BCI pages, I've provided a means for feedback specifically related to this topic and/or to submit a story.